spxbhuhb/zakadabar-stack/doc/guides/libraries/accounts/Oauth.md

 Inside the app using sessionKey as cookie name and sessionId as cookie value allows communication in authorized session.
 The external-app-link must be in the configuration yaml externalApps list.
 It can be app-link or deep-link.

-### Extra validations
+### Extra Validations

-If the project requires additional checking, there is a callback option
+If the project requires additional checking, there is a callback option:

 ```kotlin
     val authBl by module<AuthProviderBl>()